 Other Information is financial and non-financial information in The Bell Financial Trust's annual reporting which is provided in addition to the Financial Report and the Auditor's Report.
-The Directors of The Trust Company (RE Services) Limited (the Responsible Entity) are responsible for the Other Information.
+The Directors of the Trust Company (RE Services) Limited (the Responsibility Entity) are responsible for the Other Information.

-Our opinion on the Financial Report does not cover the Other Information and, accordingly, we do not express any form of assurance conclusion thereon.
+Our opinion on the Financial Report does not cover the Other Information and, accordingly, we do not express an audit opinion or any form of assurance conclusion thereon.